This topic contains information on the following subjects:

 3. EFT processing;

 At the request of the noncustodial parent (NCP), CSS can use EFT to automatically draft child support payments from that NCP’s designated bank account.
-At the request of the custodial parent, CSS can use EFT to make direct deposits upon receipt of child support payments into the custodial parent’s designated bank account.
-If the custodial parent does not request direct deposit, CSS uses EFT to make deposits into an “ncKIDScard” (debit card) account for the custodial parent.
+At the request of the custodial parent (CP), CSS can use EFT to make direct deposits upon receipt of child support payments into the CP’s designated bank account.
+If the CP does not request direct deposit, CSS uses EFT to make deposits into an “ncKIDScard” (debit card) account for the CP.

 Upon request, ACTS sends EFT payments to agencies in other states that have the capability to receive NACHA files in the CCD+ format.
 These files identify the state receiving the interstate collections and the type of payment (tax, employer, or regular) being transferred.